oheil/NormalizeQuantiles.jl/README.md

 #### Multicore usage examples for julia version 0.3

+> Remark: restart julia now. `addprocs()` must be called before `using NormalizeQuantiles;`.
+Doing it the other way round will result in an error.

 To use multiple cores on a single machine you can use `SharedArray{Float64}`.
 Using multiple cores for data with `NA` is not implemented for julia 0.3:

 ```julia